NEU-SNS/IoTLS/README.md

 # IoTLS: Understanding TLS Usage in Consumer IoT Devices
 ### Repository for the IMC'21 paper

-TLS handshake data for 40 devices covering a span of more than 2 years (from, at least, January 2018 to March 2020) can be downloaded at (https://www.khoury.northeastern.edu/home/talhaparacha/iotls/).
-For ethical concerns, the data can only be used for research purposes.
-Please ask for our permission if you would like to use this data for other purposes.
+We have made the following **data** from our research publicly available:

-Data available in this repo:
+- TLS handshake data for 40 devices covering a span of more than 2 years (from, at least, January 2018 to March 2020).

-- _./HistoricalCAcertificates_: Contains the historical CA root certificates from Ubuntu, Android, Mozilla and Microsoft.
+- _./HistoricalCAcertificates_: Historical CA root certificates from Ubuntu, Android, Mozilla and Microsoft.
 Detailed source information is provided in (Table 3) of the paper.

-- _./FingerprintingAnalysis_: Contains TLS fingerprints for 32 devices along with the TLS handshakes from which they were generated.
+- _./FingerprintingAnalysis_: TLS fingerprints for 32 devices along with the TLS handshakes from which they were generated.
 TLS fingerprints have the same format as the dataset from prior work (https://github.com/platonK/tls_fingerprints).

-- _./RootStoresAnalysis_: Contians the experiment traffic for 8 devices to explore their sets of trusted root certificates (Table 9).
+- _./RootStoresAnalysis_: Controlled experiments for 8 devices to explore their sets of trusted root certificates (Table 9).
 Also contains the roots that are common to all platforms, and the ones that have been deprecated from different platorms (Section 4.2).

-- _./InterceptionAttacksTraffic_ Contains the experiment traffic for 32 devices for the interception and other on-path attacks (Tables 5, 6, 7) .
-The SSLKEYLOGFILE files to decrypt successfully MITM'ed connections are also provided.
+- _./InterceptionAttacksTraffic_ Controlled experiments for 32 devices for the interception and other on-path attacks (Tables 5, 6, 7).
+The SSLKEYLOGFILE files to decrypt successfully MITM'ed connections are also available.
 Different experiments are denoted by specific indexes in file names:

   - 0: NoValidation
   - 1: InvalidBasicConstraints